abuseofnotation/category-theory-illustrated/index.md

 ---

-Category Theory Illustrated is a primer in category theory and various related concepts in "higher" mathematics that is *really* accessible to people with no prior exposure to the subject without being dumbed down, by utilizing visual explanations.
+Category Theory Illustrated is a primer in category theory and other mathematical theories that is made to be *really* accessible to people with no prior exposure to the subject, without being dumbed down, by utilizing visual explanations.

 The book serves as chapter 0 going through the gist of the material covered by other similar introductory books, but doing so in a way that would enable non-mathematicians to swift through with ease.

-Reading it would enable you to go through any academic introduction to category theory, as well as to start tackling resources that use category theory as a tool to treat other subjects.

 [![cover.svg](cover.svg)](00_about)

 Praise
 ===